apereo/cas/docs/cas-server-documentation/installation/GraalVM-NativeImage-Installation.md

 included in the build, CAS configuration options and the horsepower of the build machine and available memory, the build time can vary greatly and typically is in the neighborhood of <code>10~20</code> minutes and perhaps longer.</p></div>

-Since in AOT and native mode, configuration is being processed and the context is being optimised at build time, any properties that would influence bean creation (such as the ones used within the bootstrap context) should be set to the same values at build time and runtime to avoid unexpected behaviour.
+Since in AOT and native mode, configuration is being processed and the context is being optimized at build time, any properties that would influence bean creation (such as the ones used within the bootstrap context) should be set to the same values at build time and runtime to avoid unexpected behaviour.
 While building a CAS deployment that contains the Spring Cloud Config Client, you must make sure that the configuration data source that it connects to is available at build time.